EricThomson/pandastim/readme.md

 - panda3d doesn't listen to windows scale setting, so 800 is 800.
 - It typically looks like textures are drifting vertically/horizontally even when they are not.
 This is the well-known 'aperture problem'.
 To disambiguate, increase the window size until you can see their edges.
 Question: is this a problem when analyzing fish data?
 - Could be useful to disentangle chromatic, orientation, and motion representations using light sheet.
 Talk to linsday glickfeld.
 Look at more traditional spatiotemporal chromatic representations.
+- If you are just learning panda3d, you might consider installing the panda3d SDK, as it comes with useful examples (https://www.panda3d.org/download/).
+There is a good tutorial/manual online: https://www.panda3d.org/manual/

 #### To think about
-- Should we start at same position each time, or randomize phase?
+- For gratings/sinusoids, start at same position each time, or randomize phase?

 #### Conventions
 - UpperCamelCase for class names; lower_case_underscore for vars/functions.